Chaldene/pancam/To-Do.md

 * Break into powered chunks that can be easily navigated
 * Also look for PanCam service errors such as 5,2
 * Automatically generated ICD from files
-* More checks of the data integrity
-* Setup PEP8 tools and ensure code is up to standard.
 * Add liscense for project
 * Check all liscenses are valid
 * Update Readme